 What happens to my deposit once I pay it to you?

-Your deposit will be held in the Deposit Protection Scheme (DPS) for safe keeping.
+Your deposit will be held in one of the government backed schemes like the Deposit Protection Scheme (DPS) for safe keeping.
 This is a government approved scheme that protects your deposit for the duration of your Tenancy.
 At the end of your Tenancy no money will be paid to the landlord unless you agree to the payment.
-The DPS can give advice in the unlikely event that you and your landlord dispute the distribution of the deposit when the Tenancy ends.
+The scheme can give advice in the unlikely event that you and your landlord dispute the distribution of the deposit when the Tenancy ends.

 When is my rent due?